eotssa/eotssa.github.io/source/Commands.md

 - I assume it'd be - xxxxxxxx.xxxxxxxx.(01011011.01)(111111)
 	- So 192.168.91.127/26
 ```
-#### You divide the 172.16.0.0/16 network into 4 subnets of equal size.
+#### Question 4: You divide the 172.16.0.0/16 network into 4 subnets of equal size.
 Identify the NETWORK and BROADCAST addresses of the 2nd subnet.

 | Prefix Length | Number of Subnets | Number of Hosts per Subnet | Total Number of Hosts... |
 | ------------- | ----------------- | -------------------------- | ------------------------ |